PrairieLearn/pl-template/README.md

 Each of these files can be edited directly using [PrairieLearn website's "Files" or "Settings" tab](https://prairielearn.engr.illinois.edu/).
 The roles of each file and directory are:

-- **[infoCourse.json](infoCourse.json)**: Store basic information about the course such as its number and name, e.g. PL 101: Using PrairieLearn.
+- **[infoCourse.json](infoCourse.json)**: Stores basic information about the course such as its number and name, e.g. PL 101: Using PrairieLearn.
 - **[courseInstances/](courseInstances/)**: Directory containing per-semester offerings of a course, e.g. Fall 2020 and Spring 2021.
    - **[courseInstances/Fa20/infoCourseInstance.json](courseInstances/Fa20/infoCourseInstance.json)**: The upcoming Fall 2020 semster is found here.
 Make sure to set when the course should open and list the course's teaching staff.
    - **[courseInstances/Fa20/assessments](courseInstances/Fa20/assessments)**: Any assessment such as homework or exams for the Fall 2020 semester will be located here.
 These assessments are specific to the single-time course offering.